Clemson vs. TCU: Sportsbook promo codes, odds, spread, over/under - December 9

 Clemson vs. TCU Betting Trends

-- The Tigers and their opponents have combined to hit the over five out of seven times this season.
+- The Tigers have won their only game this season when playing as at least 2.5-point underdogs.

-- TCU has put together a 3-4-0 ATS record so far this season.
+- TCU has put together a 3-4-0 ATS record so far this year.

 Clemson Futures Odds